Supporting Student Mental Health and Well-being

 5. Connect with supports

 Connect the student with resources and identify your concerns using E-Alert or the MUN Safe app.
-Following your conversation, if you are still concerned about the student or you need more help in assisting them reach out for help.
-Student Life can offer advise and guidance on strategies you can try, we may activate a quick response and/or implement a cirlce of support.
-We are here to empower student well-being.
+Following your conversation, if you are still concerned about the student or you need more help in assisting them, reach out to other resources for help.
+Offices that an help you support students include Campus Enforcement and Patrol (864-4100), Student Wellness and Counseling Centre (SWCC) and the Student Support Office (864-7594).
+Our office can offer guidance and connect both you and students to other supports available here at Memorial.